-To estimate a mass-loss rate, we use the measured X-ray luminosity.
-We assume that the X-ray emission is coming from an adiabatic reverse shock at this late epoch.
-At $>$3000 days, this should be the case for any Type IIn as they all have $10^{-8} \lesssim \rm{\dot M} \lesssim 10^{0}~\rm{M_{\odot}~yr^{-1}}$ (using equation 15 from \cite{Chevalier2017}).
-We then use formula 3.10 from \citet{Fransson_1996}, which gives the reverse shock adiabatic luminosity from steady mass-loss.
-We set the respective CSM and ejecta density profile exponents $s=2$ and $n=7$ (with no means to constrain $n$ or $s$ for any of our objects with singular data points but using a shallower $n$ as has been seen in SNe IIn \citep{BaerWay2025}):
+We then use formula 3.10 from \citet{Fransson_1996}, which gives the reverse shock adiabatic luminosity from steady mass-loss, setting the respective CSM and ejecta density profile exponents to $s=2$ and $n=7$ (with no means to constrain $n$ or $s$ for any of our objects with lacking data but using a shallower $n$ as has been seen in SNe IIn \citep{BaerWay2025}):

-where $\xi$ represents the hydrogen abundance fraction (set to 0.86 for solar abundance), $T_{8}$ is the temperature of the reverse shock normalized to \eq{10^8\,K}, $C_{*}=\frac{\dot M_{-5}}{v_{w,10}}$ is the mass-loss rate normalized to $\mathrm{10^{-5}\,M_{\odot}~yr^{-1}}$ over the wind velocity normalized to 10\eq{~km\,s^{-1}}, \eq{V_{4}} is the reverse shock speed (in the frame of the observer) in units of \eq{10^4~km\,s^{-1}}, and $t_{d}$ is the time since explosion.
+where $T_{8}$ is the temperature of the reverse shock normalized to \eq{10^8\,K}, $\xi$ represents the hydrogen abundance fraction (set to 0.86 for solar abundance), $C_{*}=\frac{\dot M_{-5}}{v_{w,10}}$ is the mass-loss rate normalized to $\mathrm{10^{-5}\,M_{\odot}~yr^{-1}}$ over the wind velocity normalized to 10\eq{~km\,s^{-1}}, \eq{V_{4}} is the reverse shock speed (in the frame of the observer) in units of \eq{10^4~km\,s^{-1}}, and $t_{d}$ is the time since explosion.

 We use our luminosity, the rough ejecta speed, the 1 keV spectral luminosity from PIMMS (taken from the total 0.2 - 10 keV luminosity), and the fitted temperature of 2.85 keV to find a mass-loss rate (with a 120 km s$^{-1}$ wind speed from \citet{Taddia2013}) of $(2.0 \pm 1.3) \times 10^{-3}~\rm{M_{\odot}~yr^{-1}}$ (incorporating errors from the discrepant wind speeds found by \cite{Taddia2020} and \cite{Andrews2017}).
 This result is interpreted in Section \ref{sec:Discussion}.